 Playx Secures Industry-Leading Player Protection Through Landmark Insurance Partnership With Great American Insurance Group

-KUALA LUMPUR, MALAYSIA, Feb.
-08, 2026 (GLOBE NEWSWIRE) -- playX today announced a milestone achievement in player protection, unveiling an industry-leading insurance policy secured through a strategic partnership with Great American Insurance Group (GAI), a trusted provider of gaming insurance solutions since 1995.
+KUALA LUMPUR, Feb 8, 2026 - (ACN Newswire) - playX today announced a milestone achievement in player protection, unveiling an industry-leading insurance policy secured through a strategic partnership with Great American Insurance Group (GAI), a trusted provider of gaming insurance solutions since 1995.
 The announcement was made during a special company event in Kuala Lumpur, highlighting playX's continued commitment to strengthening financial safeguards for players across its platform.

 Official Video: